KangaRoo1372/webliero/converter/readme.md

 - wgetch, Larcelo and Ophi (for testing & some ideas)

 ## *5. CHANGELOG*

+07.04.2023 - version 0.47
+- fix weapon index bug
+- changed the conversion factor for "recoil" property to prevent bugs
+- remove unnecessary toString() method
+- rename some variables & clean the code

 04.04.2023 - version 0.46
 - added [WebLiero Extended](https://www.vgm-quiz.com/dev/webliero/extended) parameters to the "if" condition to exclude them in conversion